rohan1110/Active-Sales-Dashboard-Tableau.2/README.md

 # Active-Sales-Dashboard-Tableau.2
-Tableau Sales Dashboard having active interactive features
+Tableau Sales Dashboard having active interactive features.

+It  consists dynamic functionality which joins 3 Dashboards to one another.
+The Primary dashboard displays sales across states, Secondary Dashboard corresponds its sales mix and trends from the primary and third dashboard provides a detailed report of the products.

 https://public.tableau.com/profile/rohan.bansal#!/vizhome/ActiveDashboards/PrimaryDashboard